-Personality psychologists examine individual traits, behavior, and how they influence the outcome of specific individual and group situations.
+Personality psychologists examine individual traits and behavior and determine how they influence the outcome of specific individual and group situations.
 The career requires a substantial education culminating in a doctorate and a great deal of research experience.

 |Required Education||Doctoral degree|

 |Average Salary (2018)*||$100,770 (for all other psychologists not listed separately)|

 Personality psychologists observe social situations and how they are influenced by individual emotion and conduct.
 They explain behavior in areas such as aggression, persuasion, attraction, conformity and group interaction.
 Many specialize in a niche such as leadership, attitude, group behavior and conflict resolution.